Want to Understand Eight Peaks Wealth Management Better?

 For instance, if you have estate planning needs we have access to a few different estate attorneys that can help.
 Or perhaps, an extensive tax question may require the use of a CPA.
 There are also CFP® professionals that specialize in different areas as well.
 We may rely on them to help with areas that we aren’t necessarily strong in.

-How will I pay for your services?
+How will I pay for wealth management services?

 Fees can be paid a couple of different ways.
 For investment management, fees can be deducted directly from a non-retirement account on a monthly or quarterly basis.
 Financial planning-only services can be paid through ACH or credit card.
+We use AdvicePay, a secure payment processor, to collect fees.

 How much do you typically charge?